🚀

 Problem Statement

-How might we make surplus food options more accessible, convenient, and appealing to budget-conscious and environmentally-conscious users while ensuring quality and availability, in order to reduce food waste and increase user engagement with Saveplates?
+How might we make surplus food more accessible and appealing to budget-conscious, environmentally-aware users while ensuring quality and availability in order to reduce food waste and increase engagement with Saveplates?

 Research Insights